Skip to content

 • Protection of personally identifiable information (PII)

 Physical security: With physical access to your equipment, someone could tamper with, steal, or otherwise damage hardware, software, data, or your network.
-You may detail physical security in your IT security policy, or you can include it in a facilities policy.
+You may detail physical security controls in your IT security policy, or you can include it in a facilities policy.
 Subjects to address include:

 • Physical access restrictions